 Oh yeah, that’s the one!
 I tried to use mednafen, but even disabling openGL so it would use SDL for graphics would only give me a blank screen.
 I’ve tried to find some console emulators that use openGLES but every time I find one, it turns out that it’s only available as a pre-assembled package for platform x.

-Well, posts like those would certainly dissuade most human beings from settling on this as a weekend project, but thankfully, plenty of people far smarter than I have been diligently working at converting their Raspberry Pi’s into something resembling a game console, and you and I can now directly benefit from their labor.
+Well, posts like those from people who certainly seem pretty well informed about console emulation would certainly dissuade most human beings from settling on this as a weekend project.
+But thankfully for us, plenty of people far smarter than I have been diligently working at converting their Raspberry Pi’s into something resembling a game console, and you and I can now directly benefit from their labor.
 I’m happy to report that I am getting decently playable NES emulation with sound (and slightly-less-satisfactory SNES emulation) from my Raspberry Pi after a few hours of struggle.
 And what with how quickly I’m willing to reformat the SD card with a different image (what? an update to RaspBMC?), I thought I should document my steps for posterity.

-One of the most frustrating things about doing anything in Linux after living in Windows is that it rarely works as smoothly as you would expect and it takes some patience to get past the obstacles.
+One of the most frustrating things about doing anything in Linux after living in Windows is that it rarely works as smoothly as you would expect and it takes some patience to get past the hurdles.
 On top of that, when you turn to Google for help, forum threads typically assume the readers will have more than a passing familiarity with the Linux file structure, command line input, Make files, and the like.
-Once I find what looks like a possible fix, I often find myself searching for help on how to implement the fix, which frequently turns out to be out-of-date and no longer applicable.
+Once I eventually track down something that looks like a possible fix, I often find myself searching for help on just exactly how to implement the fix, which advice frequently turns out to be out-of-date and no longer applicable.

-So, for those of us who are not going to know how to chmod +x a shell script without some hand-holding, here are the steps I’ve followed so far, that are hopefully detailed enough that you end up with a working RPi game console instead of seething frustration.
+So, for those of us who are not going to know how to chmod +x a shell script without some hand-holding, here are the steps I’ve followed so far, that are hopefully detailed enough that you end up with a working RPi game console instead of a smashed bit of PCB and some seething frustration.
 At times, I assume that you’re still using the ‘pi’ user account, but if you’re not, you’ll probably be able to recognize where you need to substitute your new account.
-If you happen across this post and you can see where I’m definitely doing stuff horribly wrong, please leave a comment and I’ll try to make it better.
+If you can see where I’m definitely doing stuff horribly wrong, please leave a comment and I’ll try to make it better.

 Steps to set up the SD card and configure Raspbian with the necessary software

-1. On your main computer (I’m assuming you’re running Windows here), get the latest release of Rasbian from the Raspberry PI Downloads page, extract it, and install it to your SD card using whatever method you’re comfortable with.
-In Windows 7, I’ve successfully used win32diskimager more than once, but it will complain at me every time.
-This post was written while using “2012-12-16-wheezy-raspbian”, the latest release at the time.
+1. On your main computer (I’ll go out on a limb and assume you’re running Windows here), get the latest release of Rasbian from the Raspberry Pi Downloads page, extract the image file, format your (4 GB or larger) SD card using SD Formatter 4.0 and write the Raspbian disk image to your SD card using win32diskimager.
+I’ve used win32diskimager successfully more than once, but it will complain at me every time.

-I also overclock it to the Modest setting (800MHz), but you can play with this to meet your needs.
-You can also bump up the memory split to allocate 192 MB to the GPU, but it hasn’t been necessary in my experience.
-If you need to run the raspi-config utility again, open a terminal (Alt+F1 through Alt+F6) and enter
+I typically overclock my Raspberry Pi to the Modest setting (800MHz), but I don’t know if this makes any difference, so you can play with this to meet your needs.
+I run the original Model B board with 256 MB memory, and while it’s sometimes recommended to bump up the memory split to allocate 192 MB to the GPU, it hasn’t been necessary in my experience.
+If you need to run the raspi-config utility again to change any of these settings, open a terminal (Alt+F1 through Alt+F6) and enter

 sudo raspi-config

-there.
-I don’t recommend changing the setting to boot straight into the GUI, as the Emulation Station and RetroArch stuff that comes later is best launched from the command prompt immediately after logging in and offers something of a GUI anyway.
+I recommend against changing the setting that causes the Raspberry Pi to boot straight into the desktop, as the Emulation Station and RetroArch stuff that comes later is best launched from the terminal immediately after logging in (and not from a window within X) and offers something of a GUI anyway.

-2. Back on the Windows computer, download PuTTY, which will allow you to access the RPi command prompt from your Windows computer across your LAN.
+2. Back on the Windows computer, download PuTTY, which is an application that will allow you to access the command prompt on the RPi (RPi is easier to type, so I’ll be using this shorthand frequently) from your Windows computer across your home network.
 Launch PuTTY, connect to the RPi using its IP address, and log in (username: pi and password: raspberry).
-The best thing about accessing the RPi via PuTTY is that you can copy command lines from your web browser in Windows and paste them into the PuTTY window, saving you from typing in lots of unfamiliar Linux commands.
+A great thing about accessing the RPi via PuTTY is that you can send command lines to the RPi by copying them from your favorite web browser in Windows and pasting them into the PuTTY window, saving you from typing in lots of unfamiliar and sometimes lengthy Linux commands.

-3. In the PuTTY window, update the package lists from the repositories and retrieve new versions of existing packages with
+3. In the PuTTY window, get Raspbian up-to-date by updating the package lists from the repositories and retrieving new versions of existing packages with

 sudo apt-get update && sudo apt-get upgrade -y